home | about us

 Okay, so let’s wrap it all up.

-• How many books are in the bible?
+• How many books are in the Bible?

 • How many testaments?